-In all cases, cracker food was based on simplicity and accessibility.
+In all cases, Florida cracker food was based on simplicity and accessibility.
 Even the cowboys came upon the occasional possum, snake or armadillo that became dinner.

 Cracker cooks used an iron stove or fireplace hearth for cooking, baking and heating.
 Many foods were fried in an iron pot using whatever fat most common in the area.